cncf/toc/tags/resources/toc-supporting-guides/tech-papers.md

 ### Refining the scope, audience and participants

 Interest in participating is expressed on the Issue by comments of those individuals.
 Soliciting interest and participation must allow for sufficient time (no less than two weeks) for fair opportunity to gather interest.
 Interested parties should then meet to define timelines, refine the scope, declare the audience, and determine paper lead.
 It is recommended that TAGs leverage communication channels to increase awareness of the proposed paper, its topic, and to solict potential contributors.
+If substantial interest has not been gained within one month, it is recommended the proposed paper be closed due to lack of interest - this does not prevent the group from pursuing it in the future.

 ## Managing paper development